Universal Orlando vs. Disney World

-I often get asked to compare Disney and Universal.
+I often get asked to compare Disney vs Universal.
 As far as we’re concerned, our days at Disney are over, but we’ll continue to go back to Universal Orlando – as crazy as that sounds given that we live three times zones away.
-The five primary reasons why:
+The five main reasons why:

-At Universal Orlando, though, you can easily walk from park to park (there are two theme parks now, Universal Studios Florida and Islands of Adventure, and Volcano Bay, a water theme park opened in the summer of 2017).
+At Universal Orlando, though, you can easily walk from park to park (there are three theme parks: Universal Studios Florida; Islands of Adventure; and Volcano Bay.
 You can also walk from all of the onsite Universal hotels to the theme parks, and from the parks to Universal CityWalk, with its stores and dining options.
 There are shuttle and water taxi options from the parks to the hotels if you don’t feel like walking.

 It’s impossible to exaggerate how cool the Wizarding World of Harry Potter is.
 Every detail in Hogsmeade and Diagon Alley is perfect – you feel like JK Rowling’s books have opened up and invited you inside.
 We love the rides, the shops, the butterbeer and the overall atmosphere at our favorite Orlando theme park.

 3) There Are More Rides/Areas for Older Kids